 The image of bison herds roaming vast open grasslands might immediately make you think of Yellowstone National Park or the prairies of Montana and Canada.
 Lesser known, is the fact that Europe’s landscapes were once home to large herds of the European bison (Bison bonasus), a cousin to the North American bison (Bison bison), or ‘buffalo’.
-It too has a troubling past since the population reached a mere 12 individuals at one point.
+It too has a troubling past, and by the early 1920's European bison were extinct in the wild.

 The North American Cousin